dyhes/zulip/CONTRIBUTING.md

      of weeks, it can be helpful to **leave another comment**.
 Summarize the overall state of the review process and your work, and indicate that you are waiting for a review.
-  5. Finally, **Zulip project maintainers are people too**!
+  5. Finally, **Aloha project maintainers are people too**!
 They may be busy with other work, and sometimes they might even take a vacation. ;) It can occasionally take a few weeks for a PR in the final stages of the review process to be merged.

-## What makes a great Zulip contributor?
+## What makes a great Aloha contributor?

-Zulip has a lot of experience working with new contributors.
+Aloha has a lot of experience working with new contributors.
 In our experience, these are the best predictors of success:

 - [Asking great questions][great-questions].
 It's very hard to answer a general